 No. A final protective order must order the abuser to surrender to law enforcement any firearm in his or her possession, and to not possess any firearm for as long as the protective order lasts.

-How long a final protective order will last will be decided by the Court.
+The Court has discretion on how long a final protective order will last.
 A final protective order cannot last more than one year, except in special circumstances.

 Yes.
 The Court can extend a final protective order, for good cause, but for no more than six months.